 Preparing for Year-End Tax Planning

-The objective of end-of-year tax planning is to determine how much income you expect before year-end and how that compares to your financial goals so you can develop strategies to maximize your wealth and minimize costs.
-It is vital to do this in September or October each year while there is still time to make adjustments.
+The objective of end-of-year tax planning is to determine how much income you expect to receive before year-end and how that compares to your financial goals, so you can develop strategies to maximize your wealth and minimize costs.
+Doing this in the fall is best as it allows time to make year-end tax moves.

-- Control how much taxable income you receive in the calendar year (reducing or increasing depending on the average tax rate) and
+- Control your taxable income (reducing or increasing what you will receive, depending on the average tax rate), and

 - Offset taxable income by taking all possible tax deductions.

-Therefore, to prepare for this work, gather together the following:
+Therefore, to prepare for this work, gather the following:

 - A current paystub (if you are working)

-- Business Income (YTD salary, plus YTD profit and loss statement)
+- YTD salary, plus YTD profit and loss statement.

 - Interest Income